England vs The Big Boys: a (horrible) history of narrow tournament defeats

 Did he mean it?
 Ronaldinho’s Nayim impression gave Brazil the winner and office bores a chance to rehash ‘lobbed Seaman’ jokes.
 Big Dave was barely three yards off his line but ageing feet wouldn’t shift into reverse.
 He’d retire four months later, at 39, having let Macedonia score directly from a corner.

 Earlier, Owen had exploited Lucio’s error and Ronaldinho had assisted Rivaldo after Paul Scholes missed a tackle and ambled back (he’d later give Brazil their winning free-kick).
-England didn’t come close to equalising, despite Ronaldinho’s 57th-minute red card for wish fulfillment, leaving his foot in on Danny Mills.
+England didn’t come close to equalising, despite Ronaldinho’s 57th-minute red card for wish fulfilment, leaving his foot in on Danny Mills.

 England 1-2 France (Euro 2004, Group B)